qpbp/blog/_posts/2016-07-05-build-telegram-bot-using-es6.md

 That's all we need for a bot.

-Left to tell only about data, which we will send to the user.
+It remained tell only about data, that we will send to the user.

 ## Generate progress data